On Sandman fanfiction, Hob Gadling, "Dreamling", and the ending of the comics

 Love interests (a slight digression)

-I think that a reason why people have a tendency to "ship" two characters – often men – who are just friends in canon, is because their personalities and backstories are so much more developed than your standard love interest.
-A love interest is often written as exactly that, and no more, rather than an actual person who's interesting in their own right.
+I think one reason people tend to 'ship' two characters, often men, who are just friends in canon, is because their personalities and backstories are much more developed.
+A love interest is often written purely as that—a love interest—rather than as a fully developed, interesting person in their own right.

-I have seen so many "falling in love scenarios" in TV or movies where we're basically being told that these guys like each other, rather than actually experiencing chemistry, flirting and mutual interest.
-This might result in awkward moments like Ginny feeding Harry a mince pie in Half-Blood Prince.
-"Open up, you...
-Don't you trust me?"
-Or there's awkward tripping and falling into each other's arms, etc.
+I've seen so many 'falling in love' scenarios in TV or movies where we're told the characters like each other, but we don't actually experience any chemistry, flirting, or mutual interest.
+This often leads to awkward moments, like Ginny feeding Harry a mince pie in Half-Blood Prince—"Open up, you...
+Don't you trust me?"—or the classic trope of tripping and falling into each other's arms.

 Dream's ending in the comics